Arts should be cast in lead role

 “The man who tells a story about torture is no longer alone with his memories and feelings of violation.
 Nor is he powerless in the way that he was,” Rivers wrote in a 2012 paper on the subject.
 “He chooses to enter the stage.
 He volunteers to tell.
 He casts the actors.
 He gives the final comment.
 The actors join him in a form of deep accompaniment.
 They are not only listening.
 They also embrace his subjective reality in an empathetic, embodied and artistic response.”

-This art form also represents “a potent force against hegemony” – it serves to draw attention to the difficult realities of Palestinian life under Israeli occupation, says Rivers, whose father was born in Israel but left the country in the ’70s, opposing the occupation of Palestine.
+This art form also represents “a potent force against hegemony” – it serves to draw attention to the difficult realities of Palestinian life under Israeli occupation, says Rivers.

 Playback theater also fills important advocacy and consciousness-raising roles, key early steps in transforming an asymmetrical conflict like that between Israelis and Palestinians, he continues.
 Many members of The Freedom Theatre have been arrested recently on insubstantial grounds, Rivers says, which he takes as evidence that its work undermines the Israeli occupation.
 (In April 2011, The Freedom Theatre’s half-Jewish, half-Palestinian co-founder, 52-year-old Juliano Mer-Khamis – a former Israeli paratrooper – was murdered by a masked gunman by the theater.)